danvega/danvega-dev-nuxt/content/blog/2017/08/16/multiple-dependencies-spring-cli.md

 published: true
 date: 2017-08-16T08:30:40-04:00
 tags: ['spring']
-excerpt: "How to add multiple dependencies with the Spring CLI"
+description: "How to add multiple dependencies with the Spring CLI"
 cover: './pexels-photo-205421-760x506.jpeg'
 ---